Sindh govt not to allow train operation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Sindh Minister for Transport Awais Qadir Shah in a statement on Sunday said that the provincial government will not allow train operations in Karachi.
+KARACHI: Sindh Minister for Transport Awais Qadir Shah in a statement on Sunday said that they provincial government will not allow train operations in Karachi.

 If the train operation resumes, there will be rush at railway platforms.
 “Sheikh Rasheed is more interested in train operations that public health,” he said.
 “Sheikh sahib, if you are not dependent of provinces, so provinces are also not dependent on you.”